hxyconan/myblog/_drafts/create-self-sign-ssl-certificate.md

 ## Solution 2:
-So far, you have your certificate sign request which you can provide to CA or you could self-sign it.
+So far, you have your certificate sign request which you can provide to CA or you can self-sign it.
 Another solution which will generate the private key and self-signed CRT(certificate) file in one command.
 No intermediate CSR will be created.

 #### Prepare the .conf file
-For including SANs into a certificate, you need to create a .conf file including all configurations such as CN (Common Name) and SANs.
-For example:
+Create a .conf file including all configurations such as CN (Common Name) and SANs.
 ```
 # vim example-cert.conf